University Leadership

 She holds a bachelor's degree in leisure services and physical education from Wartburg College, a bachelor's degree in accounting from BVU and a master's degree in professional accountancy from the University of South Dakota, Vermillion.
 Radke has also received a certificate in advanced education leadership from the Harvard Graduate School of Education, Institute for Management and Leadership in Education.

-Radke also manages the accounting for a family farm and is actively involved in the community as a member of the Baseball/Softball Improvement Commission, a Buena Vista Regional Medical Center Foundation board member, and an advisory board member for Heritage Bank NA.
+Radke also manages the accounting for a family farm and is actively involved in the community as a Board of Director for the Iowa Student Loan Commission, a Buena Vista Regional Medical Center Foundation board member, and has served on the Storm Lake Childcare Strategic Planning Committee.

 Chair of the Faculty Senate

-Dr. Karin Strohmyer joined the BVU faculty in 2011 and currently serves as Associate Professor of Education.
-She was named as Chair of the Faculty Senate in April 2022.
+Dr. Steven Mills joined the BVU faculty in 2011 and currently serves as a Professor of Spanish.

 Request Information